EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusiqApiSqlServer3/Readme.txt

-﻿This project was originally made as a copy of MusiqApiSqlServer2 with the purpose of illustrating how it can be changed into an api that operates with a more complex data model
+﻿This project was originally made as a copy of MusiqApiSqlServer2 with the purpose of illustrating how it can be changed into an api that operates with an extended set of features and a more complex data model.

 1) Change the Songs class and add the Album class and the Artist class
 2) Add a DbSet<Artist> property and a DbSet<Album> property to the ApiDbContext class and delete